 Texas has the lowest gasoline price in the Nation.

-There are many famous people from Texas including: Gene Autry (actor), Roy Orbison (singer), Johnny Mathis (singer), Kenny Rogers (singer), Audie Murphy (actor & most decorated US soldier in WWII), David Texas Hill (aviator and Flying Tiger ace), and many others.
+There are many famous people from Texas, including Gene Autry (actor), Roy Orbison (singer), Johnny Mathis (singer), Kenny Rogers (singer), Audie Murphy (actor & most decorated US soldier in WWII), David Texas Hill (aviator and Flying Tiger ace), and many others.

 Nolan Ryan was born in Refugio, Texas.
 Nolan broke almost every pitching record on the books.
 One of his favorite quotes is, “It helps if the hitter thinks you’re a little crazy.”
 He had dyslexia, a slight lisp, and was shy.
 But that didn’t hold him back.
-His fondest memory was going down to the hardware store with his dad, when he was 7, and picking out his first baseball glove.
+His fondest memory was going down to the hardware store with his dad when he was 7 and picking out his first baseball glove.
 Another great moment came when he was 15.
 He asked a girl named Ruth Holdorff, “Do you think your mom would let you go to a movie?”
 This took more courage than facing down home-run slugger Barry Bonds.
-Nolan married that girl several years later, and they’ve been married for 52 years.
+Nolan married that girl several years later; they’ve been married for 52 years.

 Sergeant Marcario Garcia was born in Mexico and immigrated to the United States with his parents, settling in Sugar Land, Texas.
 Garcia joined the Army in 1942.
 While serving, his platoon was pinned down by German machine gun fire.
 He inched closer to the machine gun emplacements and attacked, killing enemy soldiers with his rifle.
 He then rejoined his men, and they went on to take out another machine-gun nest.
-It was only after things quieted down that he sought help tending to his wounds.
+Only after things quieted down he sought help tending to his wounds.
 He was the first Mexican immigrant to be awarded the Medal of Honor.
 Marcario became a proud American citizen on June 25, 1947.